JSTeamHEG/jse-fall15-11/README.md

 #### Routes which deliver HTML (a new client):

-* GET /
+* `GET /`
 	Render the HTML for the login page

-* POST /
+* `POST /`
 	Accept a login POST which includes an attempted username and password.
 If the login is successful, render the HTML for the user page, which will include the Backbone code and render all Backbone views.
 If login is unsuccessful, redirect back to the main route "/".

-* POST /users
+* `POST /users`
 	Register a new username and password, then render the HTML for that users' page.

 ##### A word on sending POST requests:

-At this point, you should have two possible ways to send POST requests from the client to the server in your arsenal: AJAX and forms.
-If you decide to use a form, you can do that with a `submit` button inside the form and use of the form's `action` and `method` attributes.
+At this point, you know two different ways to send POST requests from the client to the server:

+* Using a form, which makes a normal http POST request and replaces the client page with whatever the server sends back.
+To do this, but a `submit` button inside the form, set the `method` attribute to 'POST', and set the `action` attribute to the route on the server which should handle the request.

+* AJAX, which includes a Backbone model's `save()` method.
+This does *not* replace the current page with new HTML, but merely retrieves some JSON data to update your model.

+Make sure you're using the right type of POST request in the right place!

 #### Routes which send and receive JSON data:

-* PUT /users/:username
+* `PUT /users/:username`
 	Update the user's profile and/or password

-* GET /users/:username
+* `GET /users/:username`
 	Get a user's profile (minus the password!)

-* GET /posts/:username
+* `GET /posts/:username`
 	Get all posts by a particular user

-* POST /posts
+* `POST /posts`
 	Submit a new post

-* GET /recent
+* `GET /recent`
 	Get some number of recent posts

 Notice that there is neither a `GET /users` nor a `GET /posts` route --- you cannot fetch the entire collection of users or posts.
 That would be problematic for both security and performance.
 Instead, there are two (or more) different routes to get different subsets of the posts stored on the server.